adamscharf/eatbetterlifestyle/docs/recipes.md

 - 1 15.5oz can chickpeas 3 tbsp tahini
 - 2 tsp Dijon mustard
 - 1 tbsp maple syrup
-- 1⁄4 cup red onions 1⁄4 celery
+- ¼ cup red onions
+- ¼ celery
-- 1⁄4 cup pickles
+- ¼ cup pickles
 - 1 tsp capers
 - Sea salt (to taste)
 - Black pepper (to taste)
 - 1 tbsp roasted & unsalted sunflower seeds
 - 8 slices whole wheat bread

-### Directions:
+### Directions

 1. Place the chickpeas in a mixing bowl and mash with a fork, leaving only a few beans whole.
 1. Add tahini, mustard, maple syrup, red onion, celery, pickle, capers, salt and pepper, and sunflower seeds (if using) to mixing bowl.
 Mix to incorporate.
 Taste & adjust seasonings as needed.
 1. Toast bread if desired, and prepare any other desired sandwich toppings (such as lettuce, tomato, and onion).
-1. Scoop a healthy amount of the chickpea mixture (about 1⁄2 cup) onto one slice of bread, add desired toppings and top with second slice of bread.
+1. Scoop a healthy amount of the chickpea mixture (about ½ cup) onto one slice of bread, add desired toppings and top with second slice of bread.
 Repeat for additional sandwiches.

 Adapted from the _Forks Over Knives App_